 Given the limitations of submodel 2, which includes experience-variables only, it is not surprising to see considerable scatter around the white-male linear regression line.
-The R-square value and adjusted R-square values for this submodel are relatively low, with just 29% of the salary variance described.
+The R-squared value and adjusted R-squared values for this submodel are relatively low, with just 30 to 31% of the salary variance described by those two values.13 degree squared (curvilinear); degree type.

-As figure 5B (below) shows, once field is included in the regressions (submodel 3), there is markedly less scatter, and the percentage of variance that is described increases to 66-68%.
+As figure 5B (below) shows, once field is included in the regressions (submodel 3), there is markedly less scatter, and the percentage of variance that is explained increases to 67% (adjusted R-squared) to 69% (R-squared).